whoisdsmith/AI-MTHRFCKR/README.md

 - [Unbound](https://aiinfinity.blogspot.com/p/design-assistantunbound.html) - Automate content creation for your small business!
 - [Vizcom](https://aiinfinity.blogspot.com/p/design-assistantvizcom.html) - AI tools to express your creativity!
 ## Developer Tools
-- [AutoRegex](https://aiinfinity.blogspot.com/p/developerautoregx.html) - Effortless conversions from English to Regex!
-Regex is difficult to write and comprehend to the average human.
-- [Chatbotkit](https://aiinfinity.blogspot.com/p/developerchatbotkit.html) - The simplest way to buildadvanced AI chat bots.
-- Platform makes it easy for developers and non-developers alike to build chatbots that can communicate with users in natural language
-- [Convai](https://aiinfinity.blogspot.com/p/developerconvai.html) - Design your conversation based Characters and Speech based games.
-- [CSM](https://aiinfinity.blogspot.com/p/developercsm.html) - Common Sense Machines provides APIs, interfaces, and open source software to translate multi-modal inputs and experiences into a digital simulator for AI training and content creation.
-- [Dust](https://aiinfinity.blogspot.com/p/developerdust.html) - Design and Deploy Large Language Model Apps.
-- [GptDuck](https://aiinfinity.blogspot.com/p/developergptduck.html) - GPTDuck is a tool that helps you find the answer to your questions about a Github repository.
-- [GPUX AI](https://aiinfinity.blogspot.com/p/developergpux-ai.html) - Deploy 'X' Fast.Run anything Dockerized
-- Run autoscale Inference!
-- [HTTPie AI](https://aiinfinity.blogspot.com/p/developerhttpie-ai.html) - HTTPie is making APIs simple and intuitive for those building the tools of our time.
-- [Hugging Face](https://aiinfinity.blogspot.com/p/developerhugging-face.html) - The AI community building the future.Build, train and deploy state of the art models powered by the reference open source in machine learning.
-- [Lightning AI](https://aiinfinity.blogspot.com/p/developerlighting-ai.html) - Use platform to build AI products, train, finetune and deploy models on the cloud without worrying about infrastructure, cost management, scaling, and other technical headaches.
-- [Liner AI](https://aiinfinity.blogspot.com/p/developerliner-ai.html) - Liner is a free tool that lets you train your ML models easily.
-It takes your training data and gives you an easy-to-integrate ML model.
-No coding or expertise in machine learning required.
-- [Mintlify](https://aiinfinity.blogspot.com/p/developermintlify.html) - Build the documentation you've always wanted.
-Beautiful out of the box, easy to maintain, and optimized for user engagement.
-- [Nuclia](https://aiinfinity.blogspot.com/p/developernuclia.html) - The AI search engine delivering the right answers from your data!
-- Effortless integration.
-For any data, including video, wherever it is.
-- [Pipeline AI](https://aiinfinity.blogspot.com/p/developerpipeline-ai.html) - Serverless GPU inference for ML models!
-Pay-per-millisecond API to run ML in production.
-- [PromptLayer](https://aiinfinity.blogspot.com/p/developerpromptlayer.html) - The first platform built for prompt engineers!
-Maintain a log of your prompts and OpenAI API requests.
-Track, debug, and replay old completions.
-- [Retune](https://aiinfinity.blogspot.com/p/developerretune.html) - The missing frontend for GPT-3
-- Build GPT-3 powered apps,
-- without writing any code.
-- [Riku AI](https://aiinfinity.blogspot.com/p/developerriku-ai.html) - Empowering you to build AI models without code.
-Use AI through integrations, API, or public share links.
-Accessible AI for everyone.
-- [Rtutor](https://aiinfinity.blogspot.com/p/developerrtutor.html) - Chat with your data via AI.
-- [RunPod](https://aiinfinity.blogspot.com/p/developerrunpod.html) - Save over 80% on GPUs.
-GPU rental made easy with Jupyter for PyTorch, Tensorflow or any other AI framework.
-- [Shaped](https://aiinfinity.blogspot.com/p/developershaped.html) - Recommendation APIs that increase your metrics 🚀
-- [Stable Diffusion](https://aiinfinity.blogspot.com/p/developerstable-diffusion.html) - Designing and implementing solutions using collective intelligence and augmented technology.
-- [SyntheticAldata](https://aiinfinity.blogspot.com/p/developersyntheticaidata.html) - Synthetic data is a cost-effective way to train and improve AI models.
-- [Teachable Machine](https://aiinfinity.blogspot.com/p/developerteachable-machine.html) - Train a computer to recognize your own images, sounds, & poses.
-- [Textomap](https://aiinfinity.blogspot.com/p/developertexttomap.html) - Turn text into interactive maps in seconds!
-Create insightful maps for travel, education, current events, and storytelling.No code, spreadsheets, or complex tools - your words are enough.
-- [Tinq AI-NLP API](https://aiinfinity.blogspot.com/p/developertinq.html) - Tinq.ai is a simple natural language processing tool.
-It helps you easily implement text analysis within your projects.
-- [Valyr](https://aiinfinity.blogspot.com/p/developervalyr.html) - Simplify GPT-3 monitoring with one line of code.

 ## Education
 - [Caktus](https://aiinfinity.blogspot.com/p/educationcaktus.html) - Writing,Coding,CV,Resume Maker!
 - [MindSmith](https://aiinfinity.blogspot.com/p/educationmindsmith.html) - Mindsmith is a learning platform that uses generative AI to make it easy to create and share course material and training.